altangent/ccxws/README.md

 Notes:

-* OB-L2 Support\*: Broadcasts a snapshot event at startup
-* OB-L3 Support\*: Broadcasts a snapshot event at startup
+* Support\*: Broadcasts a snapshot event at startup

 ## Definitions